Detailed photography of sea water contaminated by micro plastic.

 It's Now or Forever

-While SB 54 marks a significant milestone to tackle plastic pollution in California, the work doesn’t stop here.
-TNC in California is planning to leverage the momentum of this victory to further transform California into a global leader on effective and impactful plastic waste reduction, from single-use packaging to agriculture-derived plastics and the small synthetic fibers shed from your clothing.
+While accomplishments like Senate Bill 54 mark significant milestones, the work doesn’t stop there.
+TNC is leveraging the momentum of this victory to further transform California into a global leader on effective and impactful plastic waste reduction, from single-use packaging to agriculture-derived plastics and the small synthetic fibers shed from your clothing.
+We are learning from each intervention, and prioritizing those solutions which can deliver the greatest impact on the shortest timeline!

-It is up to us to continue to ensure that future generations do not inherit an ocean choked with plastic.
+It’s up to us to continue to ensure that future generations do not inherit a world choked with plastic.
+Together, we can make it a reality.